sarachitgaran/SaraChitgaran/README.md

 Currently I am completing an internship position in computational biology at the department of biophysics and pathphysiology in Veterinary Medicine Uinversity, Vienna, Austria.

- - 🔭 I’m currently learning single cell RNA-Seq data ananlysis and multiomics
+ - 🔭 I’m currently learning single cell RNA-Seq data ananlysis and multiomics.
- - 🌱 I’m interested in Cancer genomics, spatial transcriptomics and multiomics
+ - 🌱 I’m interested in Cancer genomics, spatial transcriptomics and multiomics.
  - 📫 How to reach me: chitgaran.sara@gmail.com
  - ⚡ Fun fact:
 1) I'm a techno-optimist!
 I might be interested in Sci-fi movies (my main source of inspiration for scientific passions) which depicts the time when technology eliminate humans, but I do believe that at the end of the day technology is usefull for humanity and help us to have a better life (with some inevitable side effects though).